DexTrac-Devlin/chainlink-manager/README.md

 # chainlink-manager
-Script to assist in managing and maintaining your Chainlink nodes
+script(s) used to help manage chainlink nodes on a single host